HOL-Theorem-Prover/HOL/examples/generic_graphs/README.md

 target position) are dropped.
 If `:'ec` maps to ONE_EDGE, then old edges are replaced by incoming edges (as long as the input set of edges only has one such for any given "position").

+    projectG : (α + num) set ->
+               (α,’dp,'ec,'el,'hp,'nfp,'nl,'slp) graph ->
+               (α,’dp,'ec,'el,'hp,'nfp,'nl,'slp) graph

+Projection restricts the nodes of the input graph to be those that also occur in the input set.